PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 This program will create a system tray icon and perform a blocking Read.
 If the item "Open" is chosen from the system tray, then a popup is shown.

-The same code can be executed on any of the Desktop versions of PySimpleGUI (tkinter, Qt, WxPython)
+The same code can be executed on any of the Desktop versions of PySimpleGUI (tkinter, Qt, WxPython).
 ```python
 import PySimpleGUIQt as sg
 # import PySimpleGUIWx as sg